Justin-Watkins/Justin-Watkins.github.io/07-LeadScoring.md

 |S0Y0Y2454IU2|Nicole Barry |      10       |       8       |    9259     |

 There are many ways to apply scores here.
-We will take a similar approach to scoring events, but add one extra step.
-RFM scores are traditionally built from one to five with five being the highest score.
+We will take a similar approach to score events but add one extra step.
+RFM scores are traditionally built from one to five, with five being the highest.